vtex/vtex-courses/courses/service-course/07_graphql-implementation/en.md

     Also, in this declaration you can include directives.
 In some cases, it is required, for example, if you need to get the user token or use cookies (e.g.: `OrderForm`).
 To read more about it, check out [this link](https://github.com/vtex-apps/graphql-example).

 3. With the schema, types and the query defined, we need to create the query's resolver.
 The resolver is what happens when a query is executed.
 In our case, we want to perform a scroll on `Masterdata`, ordering by the count (as we want to get a top most viewed products) and limiting the page size (the top **n**).
-To define this resolver, in the `/node/resolvers` directory, create the file `products.ts` and do the following:
+To define this resolver, create the `/node/resolvers` directory, and in it, create the file `products.ts` and do the following:

     ```ts
-      //node/resolvers/products.ts
+      // node/resolvers/products.ts
       import { COURSE_ENTITY } from '../utils/constants'

       export const productList = async (